6str/Sol_MultiSigWallet_v1/README.md

 a rudimentary multi sig wallet

-a basic multi sig wallet implementation that can be quickly written off the top of the head. much effort was put in to writing uint tests for the wallet code, and forms the basis for writing the next versions with more features.
+a basic multi sig wallet implementation that can be quickly written off the top of the head. much effort was required to write the uint tests to test the code, and forms the basis for writing the next versions with more features.

-unit tests written with chai
+contracts developed with hardhat unit tests written with chai
-TestsHelper.sol used to setup a failed transaction unit test to get 100% branch coverage, and a reentrancy test.
+TestsHelper.sol is used to setup a failed transaction unit test to get 100% branch coverage, and a reentrancy test.